apache/parquet-format/CONTRIBUTING.md

 #### General guidelines/preferences on additions.

 1. To the greatest extent possible changes should have an option for forward compatibility (old readers can still read files).
-The 'compatibility and feature enablement' section below provides more details on expectations for changes that break compatibility.
+The [compatibility and feature enablement](#compatibility-and-feature-enablement) section below provides more details on expectations for changes that break compatibility.

 2. New encodings should be fully specified in this repository and not rely on an external dependencies for implementation (i.e. `parquet-format` is